mwalczyk/deep_learning_notes/chapter-7.md

     * The geometric mean is defined as the $$n$$-th root of the product of $$n$$ numbers.
     * A geometric mean is often used when comparing items with vastly different scales.
 For example, it can be used to give a meaningful "average" to compare two companies which are rated from 0 to 5 for their environmental sustainability and 0 to 100 for their financial viability.
 If an arithmetic mean were used, the "financial viability" term would be given more weight simply because its numeric range is larger.
   * A key insight is that we can approximate the ensemble with a single model: the model with all units but with the weights going out of unit $$i$$ multiplied by the probability of including unit $$i$$.
+  * Dropout has several advantages.
+    * It is very computationally cheap.
+    * It does not significantly limit the type of model or training procedure that can be used.
+Many other regularization strategies of comparable power impose more severe restrictions on the architecture of the model.
+  * One of the other key insights of dropout is that training a network with stochastic behavior and making predictions by averaging over multiple stochastic decisions implements a form of bagging with parameter sharing.
+We can think of any form of modification parametrized by a vector $$\mu$$ as training an ensemble consisting of $$p(y\mid x, \mu)$$ for all possible values of $$\mu$$.
+In fact, it has been shown that multiplying the weights by values drawn from a normal distribution can outperform dropout based on binary masks \(see section 10 of the follow [paper](http://jmlr.org/papers/volume15/srivastava14a.old/srivastava14a.pdf)\).
+  *